simonefacchiano/Llama-for-User-Support-Developing-a-Large-Language-Model-as-a-Ticketing-System-for-CINECA/README.md

 _______

 In the `RAG` folder are the files to run RAG.
+You create the database using `html_to_txt.py` (after you downloaded all the files you need in HTML).
+Then, you operate chunking and embeddings using `RAG.py`, and finally run `RAG2.py` to query your model.

 Same for the `quantization` folder.

 Finally, in the experiments folder are the codes to perform the experiments, the results of which are reported in the thesis.